 Stratos Jet Charters offers the most flexible and competitive pricing in the business aviation industry.
 On-demand charters are individually arranged charter flights that are paid for on a trip by trip basis.
 The downside to the on-demand charter model is that you are not guaranteed fixed hourly rates.
 The advantage of Stratos Jets on-demand model is that it can offer a wide range of charter aircraft for every flight and allows their private flight advisors to provide the appropriate aircraft for the specific needs of each trip.
 Stratos Jets works with the most reputable local charter operators in the country to provide access to over 4,000 aircraft nationwide.
 While Stratos Jets doesn’t require membership, they do offer the security of a fixed hourly rate structure through their private jet membership program.
 Stratos Jets ensures that every charter flight they arrange on your behalf is conducted on the safest and most well maintained aircraft and is under the command of two of the most highly qualified pilots in the business aviation industry.
 With a charter agency like Stratos Jets, you gain all of the benefits of flying on a private jet without any of the limitations of other aviation business models.

-Are you ready to book your Chicago to Orlando charter flight yet?
+Are you ready to book your Paris and Geneva charter flight yet?